Richard Deth

-Richard Carlton Deth is an American neuropharmacologist, a former professor of pharmacology at Northeastern University in Boston, Massachusetts, and is on the scientific advisory board of the National Autism Association.
+Richard Carlton Deth is an American neuropharmacologist, and a former professor of pharmacology at Northeastern University in Boston, Massachusetts, who sits on the scientific advisory board of the National Autism Association.
 Deth has published scientific studies on the role of D4 dopamine receptors in psychiatric disorders, as well as the book, Molecular Origins of Human Attention: The Dopamine-Folate Connection.
-He has also become a prominent voice in the controversies in autism and thiomersal and vaccines, due to his hypothesis that certain children are more at risk than others because they lack the normal ability to excrete neurotoxic metals.
+He has falsely speculated that there is a causal link between the vaccine preservative thiomersal and autism.

 Education

 Deth attended State University of New York at Buffalo, where he graduated in 1970 with a bachelor's degree in pharmacy.
 In 1975, Deth obtained his PhD from the University of Miami with a thesis entitled "The relative contribution of Ca^{++} influx and intracellular Ca^{++} release in the drug induced contraction of the rabbit aorta."